 Slocum Center for Orthopedics & Sports Medicine (Slocum) and The Slocum Research & Education Foundation are donating the use of their 250-stall parking lot located at 55 Coburg Road in Eugene for a fundraising initiative for Lane County school athletics during Duck home football games.
-The region’s leading orthopedic practice and research and education foundation will offer parking stalls for purchase by attendees for $20 per game with the goal to raise $30,000 for local youth athletic programs.
+The region’s orthopedic practice and research and education foundation will offer parking stalls for purchase by attendees for $20 per game with the goal to raise $30,000 for local youth athletic programs.

 Due to an overwhelming demand, The Slocum Research & Education Foundation conducted a random lottery among 15 Lane County schools to determine which schools or programs would be offered fundraiser proceeds for the 2017 football season.
 The following schools were selected: